Yangzhangcst/RGBD-semantic-segmentation/README.md

 - **[`[NYUDv2]`](https://cs.nyu.edu/~silberman/datasets/nyu_depth_v2.html)** The NYU-Depth V2 dataset consists of 1449 RGB-D images showing interior scenes, which all labels are  usually mapped to 40 classes.
 The standard training and test set contain 795 and 654 images, respectively.
 - **[`[SUN RGB-D]`](http://rgbd.cs.princeton.edu)** The SUN RGB-D dataset contains 10,335 RGBD images with semantic labels organized in 37 categories.
 The 5,285 images are used for training, and 5050 images are used for testing.
 - **[`[2D-3D-S]`](http://buildingparser.stanford.edu/dataset.html)** Stanford-2D-3D-Semantic dataset contains 70496 RGB and depth images as well as 2D annotation with 13 object categories.
 Areas 1, 2, 3, 4, and 6 are utilized as the training and Area 5 is used as the testing set.
+- **[`[Cityscapes]`](https://www.cityscapes-dataset.com/)** Cityscapes contains a diverse set of stereo video sequences recorded in street scenes from 50 different cities, with high quality pixel-level annotations of 5 000 frames in addition to a larger set of 20 000 weakly annotated frames.
+- **[`[ScanNet]`](http://www.scan-net.org/)** ScanNet is an RGB-D video dataset containing 2.5 million views in more than 1500 scans, annotated with 3D camera poses, surface reconstructions, and instance-level semantic segmentations.

 ##